 A part-time School Psychologist is part of our school’s staffing configuration.
 Services include: counselling for students, family support, some educational assessments, student management at school and home as well as working with classes and small groups.
 The School Psychologist works closely with class teachers and the Special Needs Committee.
 Parents may contact the School Psychologist directly, or through the class teacher, for confidential discussion about their child’s emotional/social/behavioural and educational adjustment.
 Referrals to a range of outside agencies can be facilitated by the School Psychologist.

 Special Needs Committee

-This program aims to provide appropriate learning experiences for students who are assessed as needing additional assistance in the Literacy and Numeracy areas.
+This program aims to provide appropriate learning experiences for students who are assessed as needing additional assistance or extension in the Literacy and Numeracy areas.
 This takes the form of individual and small group lessons and sometimes additional teacher or teacher assistant support in class.

 The EAL/D Program aims to provide children who have English as an Additional Language or Dialect with the opportunity and support to develop fluency and confidence in all areas of English.